vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 I hope you can use these examples for your own dashboard.

 > **_NOTE:_** Some of the examples require an extra HACS integration.
-If possible I added a link which makes it possible to directly install in on your own Home Assistance instance.
+If possible, I added a link which makes it possible to directly install it on your own Home Assistant instance.

 ---
 ## Table of Contents